cbarkinozer/Java/SpringBootcamp/Database.md

 Consists of the SQL commands that can be used to define the database schema.
 **CREATE**
 Used to create the database or its objects (like table, index, function, views, store procedure, and triggers).
+Note:
+Database names should not exceed 30 characters.
+Design your database in such a way that you can understand its working principles just by looking at the database.
 ```sql
 Create table COUNTRY(ID BIGINT, NAME VARCHAR(50));